lynnpye/sl_triggers/extern/libraries/sexlab/sl_triggers_function_library_sexlab.md

 **Description**

-Returns the SexLab version as a string (from SexLabUtil.GetStringVer())
+Returns: string: the SexLab version as a string (from SexLabUtil.GetStringVer())

 **Example**